-Also note how the 3d views are selected to have the towers offset to the Old Buck - when in fact they smother it left and right.
-Sit at the entry-to-Walkerville instersection and ponder.
+Also note how the 3d views are selected to have the towers offset to the Buck - when in fact they smother it left and right.
+Sit at the entry-to-Walkerville intersection and ponder the over-scaling of this proposal.